benoithudson/c-string-switch/README.md

 ```

 Performance-wise the `convert` function does a single pass through the input string, which should make it notably faster than any hashing approach which at least needs to read twice (but I have no benchmarks to prove it).

+## Command-line arguments

+The script reads from stdin if there's no argument, and from the file named in the first argument if there is one.

+There's no command-line arguments to control the name of the enum, the function, or how to generate the enum labels.